 Higher Protein Content In Their Diet Can Help

 Some of the commercial dog foods out there are really not so great for your dog.
-They have low protein amounts and are often high in fat content, so it might time for a little higher-grade dogfood.
-Look for brands with no-grains and with more fresh meat for best results.
+They have low protein amounts and are often high in fat content, so it might be time for a little higher-grade dog food.
+Look for brands with no grains and with more fresh meat for the best results.

 That said, it is still a good idea to check with your vet first before making any major diet changes.